Alexrsnchz/Alexrsnchz/README.md

 and implementing security features.

 - 📚 Currently learning desktop development with Electron.
-- 📌 My prefered framework at the moment is Express.
+- 📌 My preferred framework at the moment is Express.
 - 🌐 Actively looking for remote opportunities and open to working abroad.

 ## ⚙️ Technologies I use